matomo-org/developer-documentation/docs/tests-github.md

 ### Security

-There is a chance the action scripts are getting hacked, so paying attention to security is of the upmost importance when you create a new GitHub Action script.
+There is a chance the action scripts are getting hacked, so paying attention to security is of the utmost importance when you create a new GitHub Action script.

 It could lead to a GitHub token loss and write access to our code.
 [More details](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#stealing-the-jobs-github_token)

-There are two common attack [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions).
+There are two common attacks - [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions).

-For more details, refer [this article](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#overview)
+For more details, refer to [this article](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#overview)

 #### Environment Variables
 Please make sure the environment variables used in the action are not customizable by the PR title etc.